This post may contain affiliate links. Please see our disclosure policy.

 If you try something different out, please leave a comment below letting us all know how it turned out!

-Bacon – Regular bacon works really well but you can also substitute turkey bacon or beef bacon in.
-Add a little oil to the pan if you’re using a bacon that leaves you with less bacon grease for cooking.
+Bacon – Regular bacon works really well, but you can also substitute turkey bacon or beef bacon.
+Add a little oil to the pan if you’re using bacon that leaves you with less bacon grease for cooking.

 Granulated garlic – Garlic powder is a 1:1 replacement for granulated garlic.
 If you’d like to use fresh garlic, wait to add it until after you remove the lid from the green bean steaming, and then cook for 2 minutes at the end.
 This will prevent the fresh garlic from burning.